joved-git/z80/README.md

 # z80
 This software is a command line tool used to explore the Zilog Z80 processor.

-Please, this is the almost first debut of this program.
 I will prepare Specifications document as soon as possible.
 See ya !

 # Compilation under Linux